puf/puf.io/notes/socials/2024-08-14 Walking from 22nd street station to the Mission over Cesar Chavez.md

 | Chavez   | 2.8m    | 50 min |
 |         |  +55%    | +11% |

-Wrap up and links in next/final post…

-2/🧵
-—

 Not a bad commute, but I might do 17th street next time.
 That one I’ve done a lot more frequently, so it won’t feel as much like “exploring” in my own city. :)

-3/3 End-of-thread 🧵

 Also see: